JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2025_04.md

 As an introduction to this interesting and enjoyable work, what better than to recover here the introductory words of its author:

-«The scientist in all of us is inevitably plagued by a question: Will the Sun continue to be this invaluable source of energy in the ages to come?
+“The scientist in all of us is inevitably plagued by a question: Will the Sun continue to be this invaluable source of energy in the ages to come?
 Will it one day run out of fuel and die, becoming a sad white dwarf?
 What will happen then to the future civilization living in our solar system?
 Will it have to migrate to other suns?
-What is the fate of the Sun, and therefore, our fate?»
+What is the fate of the Sun, and therefore, our fate?”

-»_The Urantia Book_ already provided very elaborate answers to these intriguing questions back in 1935, when it was written.
+“_The Urantia Book_ already provided very elaborate answers to these intriguing questions back in 1935, when it was written.
 And the wealth of information that fills its pages anticipated in many ways what science at that time was capable of theorizing, and even predated today's knowledge.
-In this report, we'll review some of the most surprising information the book offers about the Sun, to contrast it with what current science has been able to determine.»
+In this report, we'll review some of the most surprising information the book offers about the Sun, to contrast it with what current science has been able to determine.”
 <br style="clear:both;"/>

 ---